 Ten (10) hours of community service is also a Board of Education requirement for graduation.
-Hours must be accumulated between May 1st of their11th grade year and April 15th of the senior year.
+Hours must be accumulated between May 1st of their 11th grade year and April 15th of their senior year.
+Senior hours must be completed after 2:35 on any days students are in school.
+No hours will be approved or accepted for service done for a single individual.